pulpocaminante/HookFinder/README.md

-# HookMonitor
+# HookFinder

-HookMonitor is a lightweight tool designed to inject a DLL into a running process to monitor for Ring 3 hooks.
+HookFinder is a lightweight tool designed to inject a DLL into a running process to monitor for Ring 3 hooks.
 This project relies on Microsoft Detours for DLL injection and hook detection.

 ## Prerequisites